Email FacebookTwitterMenu burgerClose thin

 Tips to Help you Choose the Right Type of Bank Account

 • A financial advisor can provide further guidance on selecting the right retirement account and applying it to your personal situation.
 If you don’t have a financial advisor, finding one doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you don’t have any money in the bank, a savings account is a good place to start.
 They’re simple and your money will work for you by earning interest.
 Look for a savings account with the highest interest rates.
 There more you can earn, the better!
 Online banks usually offer higher interest rates than physical banks so you might want to consider an online bank vs. a traditional bank.